Rania Anderson: Leading authority on business women in growth economies

 2008 to Present

-An innovative, interactive presentation developed by Rania to help women within corporate environments clearly see and understand what it takes to manage their careers and achieve their career goals.
-Rania has presented “Achieving Career Meridian” to women at Walmart, Southern Company, Hallmark, Black & Veatch, Polsinelli Shugart and at the Central Exchange and to women entrepreneurs from Africa.
+“Achieving Career Meridian” an innovative, interactive presentation developed by Rania to help women within corporate environments clearly see and understand what it takes to manage their careers.
+Rania has presented the program to women at Walmart, Southern Company, Hallmark, Black & Veatch, Polsinelli Shugart and at the Central Exchange and to women entrepreneurs from Africa.

 African Women’s Entrepreneurial Program